-Teddy Roosevelt on Safari – Guns Ablazing in East Africa – Uganda
+Teddy Roosevelt on Safari – Guns blazing in East Africa – Uganda

-Theodore Roosevelt-America’s first Conservation President-Wildife Massacre Safari in East Africa including Uganda
+Theodore Roosevelt-America’s first Conservation President-Wildlife Massacre Safari in East Africa including Uganda

 Teddy Roosevelt A Wildlife Massacre under the Guise of Scientific Research, let us be realistic, who needs stuffed Animals at the Smithsonian Institute?
-African Widlife then and now belong into the African Wild.
+African Wildlife then and now belong to the African Wild.

-In 1910 one year President Theodore Roosevelt said “The Nation behaves well if it treats the natural resources as assets which it much turn over to the next generation increased and not impaired in value; and behaves badly if it leaves the land poorer to those who come after it.
+In 1910 one year, President Theodore Roosevelt said.
+“The Nation behaves well if it treats the natural resources as assets which it much turns over to the next generation increased and not impaired in value, and behaves badly if it leaves the land poorer to those who come after it.
 That is what I mean by the phrase, conservation of natural resources.
-Use them; but use them so that as far as possible our children will be richer, and not poorer because we have lived.”
+Use them, but use them so that as far as possible, our children will be richer and not poorer because we have lived.”

-Teddy Roosevelt on Safari – In 1909 during his last year of the Presidency, Theodore Roosevelt departed for Mombasa from where he with his son Kermit and other went traversed East Africa, including Uganda on one year killing spree of Africa’s Wildlife under the guise of collecting wildlife specimens for the Smithsonian Institute.
+Teddy Roosevelt on Safari – In 1909 during his last year of the Presidency, Theodore Roosevelt departed for Mombasa from where he with his son Kermit and other went traversed East Africa, including Uganda on a one-year killing spree of Africa’s Wildlife under the guise of collecting wildlife specimens for the Smithsonian Institute.

-The father and son team assisted by various big game hunters such as Frederick Selous, who was British and with a great reputation for killing big game, ironically Federick Selous became very concerned about conserving the wildlife of Africa and bringing balance to the world of Nature in later life.
+Various big game hunters assisted the father and son team.
+One of which was Frederick Selous, who was British and with a great reputation for killing big game, ironically Federick Selous became very concerned about conserving the Wildlife of Africa and bringing balance to the world of Nature in later life.

-The hunters were accompanied by Taxidermists and zoologist – it has been said that President Roosevelt thoroughly enjoyed his hunting safari in Africa.
-Not only did he enjoy his hunting Safari he in turn inspired many others to follow his path including Ernest Hemingway.
+Taxidermists and zoologist accompanied the hunters – it has been said that President Roosevelt thoroughly enjoyed his hunting safari in Africa.
+Not only did he enjoy his hunting Safari, he, in turn, but also inspired many others to follow his path, including Ernest Hemingway.

 Theodore Roosevelt, “the Rough Rider of old” shot his way across East Africa along with his son and the hunting party led by Frederick Selous, British with a great reputation for killing big game.
-At first he was a world-wide known hunter, explorer and military man.
-Like many of us Selous later in life had a change of heart and developed serious concerns about need to keep a sustainable balance in the world of nature.
+At first, he was a world-wide known hunter, explorer, and military man.
+Like many of us, Selous later in life had a change of heart and developed severe concerns about the need to keep a sustainable balance in the world of Nature.
 It was said in 1909 – “the ex-president thoroughly enjoyed himself.”

-While on safari the man described as “The most influential and representative American” was called “Bwana Mukabwa” which means Great Master, the hundreds of porter involved this East African Hunting and the hundreds of porters called Teddy Roosevelt – “Bwana Tumbo” which in English translates Mr. Stomach.
+While on Safari, the man described as “The most influential and representative American” was called “Bwana Mukabwa.”
+Meaning Great Master.
+The hundreds of porter involved this East African Hunting called Teddy Roosevelt – “Bwana Tumbo,” which in English translates Mr. Stomach.

-Teddy Roosevelt certainly had a big stomach for Africa’s wildlife, Big-Game, Birds, Reptiles, though considered a conservationist in America, in Africa this conservation philosophy was not clear to the wildlife that was along his route in East Africa.
+Teddy Roosevelt certainly had a big stomach for Africa’s Wildlife, Big-Game, Birds, Reptiles, though considered a conservationist in America, in Africa this conservation philosophy was not apparent to the Wildlife that was along his route in East Africa.

-During his 11 months on his hunting expedition he shot and trapped 44,900 mammals, 4,000 birds, 2,000 reptiles, and 500 fish, in that number were 9 elephants, , 8 black rhinos, 5 white rhinos, 7 giraffes, 6 buffalo,12 topi, 10 Uganda kob, and a shoebill stork.
+During his 11 months on his hunting expedition, he shot and trapped 44,900 mammals, 4,000 birds, 2,000 reptiles, and 500 fish, in that number was nine elephants, eight black rhinos, five white rhinos, seven giraffes, six buffalo,12 topi, 10 Uganda kob, and a shoebill stork.
 Here is what Teddy Roosevelt had to say regarding this hunt.
 “The most noteworthy collection of animals that has ever come out of Africa.”

 Today President Roosevelt and his son Kermit and the others would just be classified as poachers of endangered species.
-Thank goodness most attitudes of Americans have changed since President Roosevelt hunting and gathering trip in in East Africa which included Uganda and even Murchison Falls National Park.
+Thank goodness most attitudes of Americans have changed since President Roosevelt hunting and gathering trips in East Africa, which included Uganda and even Murchison Falls National Park.

-Some Safari Tour Companies, use his name, use him as a trail blazer across East Africa, we still see him as Bwana Tumbo – the man with a big stomach exploiting and pillaging the African Wilderness.
+Some Safari Tour Companies, use his name, use him as a trailblazer across East Africa, we still see him as Bwana Tumbo – the man with a prominent stomach exploiting and pillaging the African Wilderness.

-There is an Amazing Statement by President Theodore Roosevelt after his Hunting Safari in Africa: “The Nation behaves well if it treats the natural resources as assets which it much turn over to the next generation increased and not impaired in value; and behaves badly if it leaves the land poorer to those who come after it.
+Here is an Amazing Statement made by President Theodore Roosevelt after his Hunting Safari in Africa: “The Nation behaves well if it treats the natural resources as assets which it much turns over to the next generation increased and not impaired in value, and behaves badly if it leaves the land poorer to those who come after it.
 That is what I mean by the phrase, conservation of natural resources.
-Use them; but use them so that as far as possible our children will be richer, and not poorer because we have lived.”
+Use them, but use them so that as far as possible, our children will be richer and not poorer because we have lived.”

 Theodore Roosevelt -Hunter – America’s First Conservationist President – a Jekyll and Hide Figure – a Role Model for Sports Hunters in Africa – to Africans he is Bwana Tumbo – the man with a big Stomach and no regard for conserving African Wildlife.